TREZOR Model T Review and Comparison

 Is the Corazon Worth the Price?

-The Corazon is a stunning piece of hardware and it also feels a lot sturdier than the original Model T. However, the Corazon is also much heavier and less comfortable to carry around then the Model T.
+The Corazon is a stunning piece of hardware, and it also feels a lot sturdier than the original Model T. However, the Corazon is also much heavier and less comfortable to carry around than the Model T.

-The basic Corazon Titanium version costs $959 – that’s almost 6 times what an original Model T costs.
-Then you have the Stealth and Gold additions which have a very limited supply.
+The Corazon Titanium version costs $999 for the base model – that’s almost 5 times what an original Model T costs.
+Then you have the Stealth and Gold Titanium editions, which have a very limited supply.

 7. Frequently Asked Questions